Battle of Vilnius (January 1919)

-The Battles for Vilnius in 1918–1919 (Walki o Wilno, Сражения за Вильно) were a series of battles fought in Vilnius between the pro-Polish Self-Defence of Lithuania and Belarus who were initially against the Imperial German Army retreating from the city and the Bolshevik paramilitaries (31 December 1918 – 3 January 1919) and then against the attacking Red Army (4–5 January 1919).
+The Battle of Vilnius in January 1919 (Walki o Wilno, Сражения за Вильно) were a series of battles fought in Vilnius between the pro-Polish Self-Defence of Lithuania and Belarus who were initially against the Imperial German Army retreating from the city and the Bolshevik paramilitaries (December 31, 1918 – January 3, 1919) and then against the attacking Red Army (January 4–5, 1919).
 The fighting resulted in the temporary capture of most of the city of Vilnius by the Poles, who eventually had to retreat before the Red Army came.
-Some historians consider this as the beginning of the Polish–Soviet war.
+Some historians consider this as the beginning of the Polish–Soviet War.

 Background

 In the early 20th century, Vilnius (Wilno; Вильна), was a part of the Russian Empire until 1915, when the city came under German occupation after a successful German offensive.
 In late 1918, German soldiers withdrew from the occupied lands of the former Russian Empire, and their place was taken by the Bolsheviks.

-At that time, Vilnius was the subject of a territorial dispute between the newly emerging states of the region - Belarusian People's Republic, the Republic of Lithuania, and the Republic of Poland.
+At that time, Vilnius was the subject of a territorial dispute between the newly emerging states of the region – Belarusian People's Republic, the Republic of Lithuania, and the Republic of Poland.
 From March 1918, the government of Lithuania resided in the city, and from early December also the government of the BPR.
 On December 15, the Vilnius Soviet of Workers Deputies was also established in the city.
 The Republic of Lithuania, which, considering it the heir to the Grand Duchy of Lithuania, claimed the right to include the city within its borders "for historical reasons".
 At the beginning of December, the government of the Belarusian People's Republic, headed by Anton Lutskevich, also arrived in Vilnius, forced to leave Minsk due to its occupation by the Bolsheviks.
 The Belarusian government also considered Vilnius as part of its territory, but at that time it sought strategic rapprochement with Lithuania, considering the Belarusian-Lithuanian territorial disputes as a matter to be resolved later.